 Hosts: Daniel Dahlin ([FISH]rx), El Charly, Luke Dean (Bait Slingers / Artemis Charters)

-Episode 116, recorded live on January 27, 2026, breaks down how Daniel approached the Spotty Bowl, including bladed jig presentation, when to rotate into reaction baits, and how small adjustments in cadence, weight, and timing can turn a slow session into a full bag.
+Episode 116, recorded live on January 27, 2026, breaks down how Daniel approached the Spotty Bowl, including bladed jig presentation, when to rotate into reaction baits, and why crankbait bottom contact is the variable most anglers overlook.
+Matt was originally booked but couldn’t make it, so Daniel and Charly went deep on technique with Luke calling in briefly on his drive home.

 In This Episode

-• How Daniel fishes a bladed jig slow — activate it, kill it, and let the trailer work on the fall (see the bladed jig guide)
+• How Daniel fishes a bladed jig slow: activate it, pause it, and let the trailer work on the fall (see the bladed jig guide)

-• Why bites often come on the pause, not the retrieve
+• Why bites often come on the pause, not the retrieve, and why your trailer choice determines everything on the drop

 • The MDR C-Rig and RX Paddle Tail combo that accounted for five tournament fish

-• How drop shot, RX Slug, crankbaits, and multi-bait rigs all played different roles throughout the day
+• How crankbait, drop shot, and RX Slug all played different roles throughout the day — and why not being in love with any single bait led to more fish

 • Preview of Chovie 2.0 and how it fits into the SoCal color rotation